plaaosert/autogen/README.md

 ```

 # how does it do all this then
+*i'll rewrite this eventually*

 Each challenge is made up of multiple Docker containers, each serving a specific purpose, such as a webserver or an SQL server.
 The model used to represent this is
 a stack of templates.
 All templates inherit from an abstract class, using the same
 main attributes.
 This means that a theoretically infinite number of templates can be
 stacked on top of each other, making compounding changes.
 Every Docker container
-is represented by a single stack.\
+is represented by a single stack.

 At the bottom of the stack is a base template.
 Base templates will typically contain
 only a basic Dockerfile and any configuration files which need to be modified.
 If a
 base template is run on its own with no modifications, it should act similar if not
-identical to a fresh install of the service.\
+identical to a fresh install of the service.

 After selecting a base template, a site template must be selected.
 Site templates
 implement the full functionality of a working website by copying or modifying new
-files.\
+files.

 Finally, a vulnerability template slightly changes files placed by previous templates
 to open up one or more security vulnerabilities, as well as placing a flag in a relevant
 location.
 Both vulnerability and site templates are only ever applied to the template
 stack for a web server, as auxilliary bases are intended to be treated as black boxes
-accessible only to the webserver container.\
+accessible only to the webserver container.

 # how can i help
 Autogen runs on templates.
 We can never be short on templates!
-Since each template type is modular, making templates is incredibly simple.\
+Since each template type is modular, making templates is incredibly simple.
 Take a look at the wiki (you should add the wiki here plaao) to learn more.

 # 7. Future work